 Gold Disc grows to a height of 40 cm (16”), and towers with its bright yellow smile in the garden.
-This mid-spring flowering beauty is not only deer resistant, but also fragrant!
-Plant these butterfly-like bloomers in a garden or container, where you can admire its beauty and fragrance!
+This mid-spring flowering beauty is not only deer resistant but also fragrant!
+Plant these butterfly-like bloomers in a garden or container, where you can admire their beauty and fragrance!

 This creamy, elegant early spring bloomer is sure to get you excited for spring.
 With ivory petals like the sails of a boat, and pale-yellow centers, the Sailboat daffodil, gives you a soft, subtle look to your garden.
-Stems grows to about 25 cm (10”) and can bear up to 3 beautiful flowers per stem, with each bloom being about 2.5 cm (1″) across.
+Stems grow to about 25 cm (10”) and can bear up to 3 beautiful flowers per stem, with each bloom being about 2.5 cm (1″) across.
 They are best planted in clusters so you can enjoy the full impact of these gorgeous flowers.
-These daffodils smell amazing, have long lasting blooms, and are a must have in your deer resistant garden for spring!
+These daffodils smell amazing, have long-lasting blooms, and are a must-have in your deer-resistant garden for spring

 Iris Katherine Hodgkin (Dwarf Iris)

-Katherine Hodgkin is a beautiful, deer resistant, dwarf iris that is the recipient of the Award of Garden Merit from the Royal Horticultural Society.
-This iris is shorter than most growing to about 15 cm (6″), and looks phenomenal when planted in clusters, giving impact in numbers.
-They grow best in full to partial sun, in well-draining soils.
+Katherine Hodgkin is a beautiful, deer-resistant, dwarf iris that is the recipient of the Award of Garden Merit from the Royal Horticultural Society.
+This iris is shorter than most growing to about 15 cm (6″) and looks phenomenal when planted in clusters, giving impact in numbers.
+They grow best in full to partial sun, and in well-draining soils.
 Blooming from late winter to early spring, it has beauty in its pale blue flowers, with deep blue veins, and stamps of creamy yellow at their base.
-Best of all, these little iris’ naturalize and bloom year after year, with no special attention needed at all!
-Talk about low maintenance beauty!
+Best of all, this little iris’ naturalize and blooms year after year, with no special attention needed at all!
+Talk about low-maintenance beauty!

-Eremurus, or Foxtail Lilies, add dramatic flair to the deer resistant garden, and guarantee the “Wow!” factor.
-These octopus-like tubers grow into tall willowy spires densely packed with bottlebrush flowers in soft shades of yellow, orange, pink and coral.
-A lovely pale pink, Eremurus Pink reaches peak heights of 150 cm (60” or 5 ft.) tall, bringing new dimension to the garden as a focal point or planted among border perennials.
+Eremurus, or Foxtail Lilies, add dramatic flair to the deer-resistant garden and guarantee the “Wow!” factor.
+These octopus-like tubers grow into tall willowy spires densely packed with bottlebrush flowers in soft shades of yellow, orange, pink, and coral.
+A lovely pale pink, Eremurus Pink reaches peak heights of 150 cm (60” or 5 ft.) tall, bringing a new dimension to the garden as a focal point or planted among border perennials.
 They prefer full sun and well-draining soils; plant them in a location sheltered from strong winds.
 Set tubers 10 cm (6”) deep and 35 cm (14”) apart.
 Blooming in late spring to early summer, the flowers are loved by honeybees, butterflies, and hummingbirds – all our pollinator friends!

 For more information, or to find a garden centre nearest to you, please visit find a retailer.